Henry Demarest Lloyd: Journalistic career

-Political career
+Entry into politics

 As a political activist, Lloyd defended the Haymarket anarchists in 1886, a position that caused his father-in-law, William Bross, publisher of the Tribune, to disinherit him and his wife Jessie Bross.
 However, William Bross and his only daughter must have made amends, because he died in her home.

 Lloyd, after leaving the newspaper, continued to file stories as a free-lancing dispatcher, using the Associated Press wires, and his publications of outrage over the treatment of miners in the Spring Valley dispute are credited with ending that episode.
 Lloyd also wrote and spoke on behalf of Milwaukee streetcar operators in 1893, and anthracite coal miners in 1902.

 Lloyd was a leading citizen of Winnetka, Illinois.
 Elected more than once as a Village trustee and member of the Board of Education, he served as vice-president of the Village council from 1884 to 1886, and as Village treasurer in 1887 and 1888.
 He was president of the Town Meeting in 1898 and is credited with a leading role in pioneering what became known nationally as the "Winnetka system" of self-government, a reform cause broadly taken up by Samuel Gompers and the labor movement.

 In 1894, Lloyd ran for United States Congress as a candidate of the People's Party, the so-called "Populists."
 In subsequent years he was supportive of the aims of the Socialist Party of America, although he was never an active member of the organization.